 Although short-term objectives and benchmarks were eliminated in the federal law, under IDEA 2004 the IEP must include "measurable annual goals, including academic and functional goals."
 (Section 1414(d)(1)(A)) IEP goals cannot be broad statements of what a child will accomplish in a year, but must now address the child's academic achievement and functional performance.
-The IEP must specifically identify all the child's needs, how the school will meet these needs, and how the school will measure the child's progress objectively.
+The IEP must specifically identify all the child's needs, how the school will measure the child's progress objectively.